Everest Base Camp Trek with Helicopter Return

 • Take an adventuresome Helicopter ride from Gorakshep to Kathmandu

-Overview of Everest Base Camp Trek with Helicopter Return
+Overview of 10-day Everest Trek with Helicopter Return

-The Unique Everest Base Camp Trek with Helicopter Return to Kathmandu is an enthralling experience at the base of the tallest structure on the earth, Mt.
+10-day Everest Base Camp Trek with Helicopter Return to Kathmandu is an enthralling experience at the base of the tallest structure on earth, Mt.
 Everest (8848.86 m).
-Amongst 600 Himalayan peaks located in the Nepalese Himalayan belt is Mt.
-Everest which portrays an enigmatic experience for the trekkers.
-With our Everest region Helicopter Trek package, you will have a wonderful trekking experience.
+Amongst 600 Himalayan peaks located in the Nepalese Himalayan belt, Mt.
+Everest portrays an enigmatic experience for trekkers.
+With our Everest Base Camp Helicopter Tour, you will have a wonderful trekking experience.
+Contact us for 2025 and 2026.

 Heli Trek to Everest is a trip for those constrained by time who want a fruitful yet adventurous vacation in the Nepalese Highlands.
 The trek takes the classic route to Everest, beginning from Kathmandu’s bustling city.